Installing the z/OS Build via Convenience Build (PAX file)

 - To download the PAX file, open your web browser on the Zowe Download website.

-- Navigate to Zowe V3 -> Zowe 3.v.p z/OS Convenience build section, and select the button to download the v3 convenience build.
+- Navigate to Zowe V3 -> Zowe 3.v.p z/OS Convenience build section, and select download the v3 convenience build.

 Step 2: Transfer the convenience build to USS and expand it

-After you download the PAX file, you can transfer it to z/OS and expand its contents.
+After you download the PAX file, transfer the file to z/OS and expand the file contents.

 -

-Open a terminal in Mac OS/Linux, or command prompt in Windows OS, and navigate to the directory where you downloaded the Zowe PAX file.
+Open a terminal in Mac OS or Linux, or command prompt in Windows OS, and navigate to the directory where you downloaded the Zowe PAX file.

 -